Demonstrators for Industrial Cyber-Physical System Research: A Requirements Hierarchy Driven by Software-Intensive Design: Discussion and example projects

 \paragraph*{Block~5} As mentioned in Block~1, exact code/data readiness is not clear at this stage in the project, except use-case associations, which we will rely on.

 \paragraph*{Block~6} Given the use-case associations, a mix of coordinated multi-use-case and disparate use-case types exist.
-By mapping the demonstrator targets to our defined levels of demonstration from \Cref{sec:demonstrator_taxonomy}, we immediately accommodate multiple partial integrations, i.e., level~2 (proof-of-integration) and possibly level~3 (optimised proof-of-integration).
+By mapping the demonstrator targets to our defined levels of demonstration from \Cref{sec:demonstrator_taxonomy}, the taxonomy accommodates partial integrations explicitly, corresponding to level~2 (proof-of-integration) and potentially level~3 (optimised proof-of-integration).
 While the use-case from CPP initially promises the possibility of a grand proof-of-integration, the use-case is not associated with WPs~1 and 4.
 In essence, the target needs to be adjusted to level~2 (proof-of-integration) and possibly level~3 (optimised proof-of-integration).

-\paragraph*{Block~7} We skip granular requirements formulation as it is highly case specific and not the main point of this paper.
+\paragraph*{Block~7} Following the identification of feasible demonstration levels, demonstrator requirements can be formulated at the project-level, covering functional, extra-functional, integration, and validation aspects consistent with the selected level.
+In this case, the primary implication is that requirements must be aligned with level~2 (proof-of-integration) or level~3 (optimised proof-of-integration) demonstrators, rather than the initially targeted higher TRLs.
+A detailed instantiation of such requirements is omitted, as it is highly case-specific and beyond the scope of this paper.

-\paragraph*{Action} Following the need for adjustments detected in Blocks~4 and 6, a few options are present.
-Either the WP planning has to be adjusted towards level~4 (grand proof-of-integration) by enforcing the association of CPP use-case in WPs 1 and 4; or alternatively, the targeted industrial demonstrator is to be redefined as multiple level~2 or level~3 demonstrations, each covering a subset of WPs.
+\paragraph*{Action} Following the need for adjustments identified in Blocks~4 and 6, two main options are present.
+Either the WP planning has to be adjusted towards level~4 (grand proof-of-integration) by enforcing the association of CPP use-case in WPs~1 and 4; or alternatively, the targeted industrial demonstrator is to be redefined as multiple level~2 or level~3 demonstrations, each covering a subset of WPs.
 Needless to say, these demonstrators cannot all be based on the CPP use-case and should adopt the commonly associated use-case from respective WP subsets.